 - Can the developer choose to limit development to a defined small population even though other (larger) populations are readily studied?
 Inversely, can a developer use LPAD to salvage a failed program seeking broad usage by limiting the scope of approval to a defined small population from the failed program?
 Again, the general answer to both is No. If there is an obvious way to develop more broadly, then there is strong encouragement to follow that broader path.
 The core idea here is really to my eye a variant of the reason why antibiotics don’t (usually) qualify for Orphan Drug status.
 As an example, consider a drug with activity for MBL-producing Enterobacteriaceae.
 Unless it works only on MBL-producers (that is, it fails on non-MBL-producers), it can be used for both MBL and non-MBL infections.
 MBL infections may be currently rare (and let’s keep it that way!) but non-MBL are of course very common.

-It will also be important that the Limited Population have a clear definition —a blurry boundary that is likely to lead to use outside the Limited Population will, in turn, raise concern about whether the fundamental idea of LPAD is met.
-If use cannot readily be contained within the Limited Population, then the idea of approval with higher uncertainty about the risk-benefit profile is weakened.
+In summary, it is critical that the Limited Population have a clear definition that is “clinically relevant to health care providers.”
+If use cannot readily be contained within the Limited Population, then the idea of approval with higher uncertainty about the benefit-risk in the Limited Population is weakened.

 - Will (Should) the data in support of an LPAD approval be drawn entirely from the Limited Population for which the drug is approved?
 Perhaps a surprise here as the answer is No. This subtle but important and VERY confusing point takes us into a discussion of UDR and MDR (Usual Drug Resistance and Multi-Drug Resistance, go here for more on these abbreviations).
 Although we want new drugs with activity vs. MDR pathogens, we will almost always develop them using a non-inferiority comparison vs. a good comparator in a setting where that comparator has retained activity.
 For example, consider a study of NEW, a drug for infections due to Enterobacteriaceae.
 At present, the UDR situation is that most Enterobacteriaceae can be treated with a carbapenem and hence pivotal studies will be of the form NEW vs. meropenem (or imipenem).
 In such a study there might be a few patients who are incidentally enrolled with a penem-resistant pathogen, but most patients will be infected with a penem-susceptible pathogen.
 From a public health perspective, it is desirable that it be hard to find penem-resistant infections and hence data on treatment of penem-resistant infections will be limited to some form of small (often non-randomized and open-label) study of NEW.

-Post-newsletter addendum #2: On this theme, see also this 19 Sep 2020 newsletter entitled “In Praise of Non-Inferiority” along with the related YouTube video on this topic.
+Post-newsletter addendum: On this theme, see also this 19 Sep 2020 newsletter entitled “In Praise of Non-Inferiority” along with the related YouTube video on this topic.
 It is time to learn to love non-inferiority!

-- OK, I’ve read that paper, thought about it a bit, and (perhaps grudgingly!) have bought into the value of generating at least some randomized data on a new agent.
+- OK, I’ve read that paper, thought about it a bit, and (perhaps grudgingly!) have bought into the value of generating (if possible) at least some randomized UDR-setting data on a new agent.
 How much data do we need?
 Now we come back to the point of LPAD.
 FDA’s requirement for approval is “substantial evidence of efficacy based on adequate and well-controlled studies.”
 Importantly, alpha = 0.05, 10% margins, specific endpoints, and concurrent randomized controls are not legal requirements.
 EMA is very explicit about this in their current draft update to their guidance for antibacterial agents (link).
 Go to line 460 where we are told in a discussion of non-inferiority designs that “The sample size may be driven primarily by feasibility and an estimate of accrual rates over a reasonable time frame (e.g. not exceeding approximately 2 years).
 There should be a justification for the trade-off proposed between statistical power, nominal significance levels and the non-inferiority margin.”
 Although we don’t have a corresponding statement from FDA about how they will approach flexibility, we have certainly seen adjustments to margins and there are ongoing discussions about using novel statistical methods (e.g., Bayesian statistics).
 Hence, I look forward to finding ways to use the principle of LPAD to evolve our thinking and expand the range of approval products.
 Post-newsletter addendum: Final updates to both EMA and FDA antibacterial guidance documents were released May 2022 and retain the ideas discussed just above.
 For more, see this 27 May 2022 newsletter.

 - Who decides how much is enough?
 Critically, the question of “Who decides?” starts with FDA and EMA but definitely does not end there.
 Rather, the ultimate arbiter is the clinical community along with the payors (i.e., all of us).
 The case for a small, focused LPAD-based approval must be solid and compelling — a program uses this pathway because it must, not because it so choses.
 But, if that’s all a program can do, a good compound should not be held back for lack of a larger dataset.
-Rather, the very point of LPAD is that rare pathogens are rare, that risk-benefit is different for different populations, and that we can use a clear definition for that limited population to explain this to the entire community.
+Rather, the very point of LPAD is that rare pathogens are rare, that benefit-risk is different for different populations, and that we can use a clear definition for that limited population to explain this to the entire community.

 Fifth (deep inhale and exhale), so what about the elephant in the room?
 Why was Insmed’s Arikyace (inhaled amikacin) approved under LPAD for treatment of MAC lung disease but Achaogen’s Zemdri (plazomicin) only for cUTI and not also for bacteremia due to CRE?
 This was not on the agenda for the day, but to my eye boils down to a handful of elements.